Lemoncode/angular4-sample-app/02 Displaying Collections/displaying-data/README.md

 </div>
 ```

-Now we have the new `CustomerSummaryComponent` let's declare it in our app's module `declarations` section to be available as a dependency:
+Now we have the new `CustomerSummaryComponent` let's declare it in our app's module `declarations` section to be available as a module dependency:

 ```diff
   ...